dafreels/metalus-api/docs/parameter-editor.md

 ## Pipeline-Editor

-Once new formly JSON is configured for the step parameter the same UI will be rendered in the pipeline editor when user select a step and expand the parameter and the value changes will reflect in the peipeline parameter value.
+After the form has been saved for the step, the new form will begin displaying in the [Pipeline Editor](pipeline-editor.md).

 ![Parameter-Editor](images/pipeline_ui_with_parameter_json_added.png)